Drop Years is always looked down upon and Second Chances feel like they are fictional fantasies.

 - You get to focus on one thing as you dedicate an entire academic year to it.

 - You have been through the entire process once before; the first-hand simulation helps in better understanding what the exams demand from you.

 - You understand which concepts need more polishing from your side.

 - The pressure isn’t as intense as it was before as a significant chunk of the syllabus was covered in the past.

 - The revision helps in remembering certain concepts better.

 A second chance or re-exam mellows down the effect of a situation’s novelty and helps you in easing out.
-Always remember that in order to launch an arrow, you need to draw it backwards before it hits the aim.
-Taking a drop year may make you feel like you’re behind your batch mates in terms of success or academics, but believe it is worth the leap to take things at a slower pace and not at the cost of your well being.
+Always remember that in order to launch an arrow, you need to draw it back before it hits the aim.
+Taking a drop year may make you feel like you’re behind your batch mates in terms of success or academics, but believe it is worth the leap to take things at a slower pace and not at the cost of your well-being.
 Affirm yourself to resume without any regrets, you deserve much more than you think and it cannot be determined by conformity.

 You can also share your feeling with our experts by clicking on “Chat With Us.”